architech-boards/brancaboard/source/mainfunc.rst

 .. warning::

- In the **main.c** there are the strings definitions used for connect the STM WiFi module to your WiFi Router.
+ In the **main.c** there are definitions of strings used to connect the STM WiFi module to your WiFi Router.
  **Remember to configure the parameters in according to your WiFi network.**

 In particular, be sure to specify: